Samuelsnv2/Deep-Learning-studies/README.md

-# Machine Learning and Deep Learning Projects
+# Machine Learning and Deep Learning Projects (Computer Vision)

 Welcome to my repository where I share my Machine Learning and Deep Learning projects as I learn and grow in this field.
 This repository primarily utilizes Python and Jupyter notebooks.
 I am focusing on Computer Vision projects.